 Yelich (.329BA/44HR/97RBI/30SB/1.100OPS) was on his way to back-to-back MVP seasons in 2019 before fracturing his kneecap on a foul ball in mid-September.
 The injury didn’t just rob him of the MVP; it prevented him from taking part in Milwaukee’s Wild Card match-up with Nationals, which may well have been the determining factor in tipping the scales in Washington’s favor.
 There is no reason to believe that the injury will linger into this season.
 Yelich’s ages 24-27 season were comparable – in terms of WAR, cumulative HR, and wRC+ – to the likes of Andrew McCutchen, or Barry Bonds with slightly less mean power: which is to say that he is trending towards generational status.
 At 28, he enters the prime of his career with the possibility of establishing himself as one of the era’s truly elite players.

-Beyond Yelich, one of the spring’s most intriguing names is 23-year old Keston Hiura, who proved to be deserving of every bit of his hype in his first half-season.
+Beyond Yelich, one of the season’s most intriguing names is 23-year old Keston Hiura, who proved to be deserving of every bit of his hype in his first half-season.
 By posting elite numbers (.303BA/19HR/49RBI/.570SLG/.938OPS/9SB in 348PA) at just 22, Hiura solidified himself within the next generation of elite middle infielders.
 He does strike out too much (30.7% K rate in 2019), but some minor adjustments at the plate could see his average reach .320, with comparable power growth.

-Outside of the elite twosome of Yelich and Hiura, the Brewers have the potential to start 5 new bats in their Opening Day lineup, which is remarkable turnover for a playoff team.
+Outside of the elite twosome of Yelich and Hiura, the Brewers have the potential to start 5 new bats in their adjusted-Opening Day lineup, which is remarkable turnover for a playoff team.
 Gone is Yasmani Grandal, who gave the club All-Star numbers from the backstop in 2019, replaced by Omar Narvaez.
 From a pure stats standpoint, the change might seem minor (Narvaez hit well, with .278BA/22HR/55RBI/63R in 2019), but his hard-hitting stats are below league-average, and he’s never been relied on as an everyday catcher.

 Avisail Garcia (.282BA/20HR/72RBI) joins a crowded outfield, but is a reliable source of mid-range pop.
 Justin Smoak had five solid seasons with the Blue Jays, including 38 home runs in 2017, and an unlucky 2019 (.274 BABIP against a .327 league average), so a bounce-back in the heart of the lineup is a possibility.
 Lorenzo Cain had a down-year in 2019 (.260BA against a .288 career average), but is still a reliable bat at the top of the order.